Articles

 2019 in retrospective

 This year is over.
 During the last 365 days, I fulfilled some of the goals I meticulously established at the beginning of the year.
 In other goals, I failed without palliatives or anesthesia.
 During the last 9 years, I have been following a process to determine my goals for the upcoming solar rotation.
 I sit at a coffee place next to my home in Munich, order a ginger tea and take notes.
+I reflect about how the previous year went, and determine where I would like to be in the upcoming one.

 A Gentle Introduction to Investing for Software Engineers (IV) — My methodology to determine which…